infer-actively/pymdp/README.md

 going through the Jupyter notebooks in the `pymdp/examples/` folder. `tmaze_demo.ipynb` is a good place to start, and provides a step-by-step walkthrough of how to build an instance of `Agent()`, sample observations from the generative process, and perform active inference.

-THe `agent_demo.ipynb` notebook also provides a more 'naked' implementation of how to build and encode a generative model in terms of straight numpy arrays.
-Unlike the `tmaze_demo`, this doesn't rely on an environment constructor class, whose methods can build the `A`, `B`, etc. matrices for you.
+The `agent_demo.ipynb` notebook provides a more transparent implementation of how to build a generative model from the ground up, using straight numpy arrays to represent likelihood mappings and priors.
+Unlike the `tmaze_demo`, this doesn't rely on an environment constructor class, whose methods can be used to build the `A`, `B`, etc. matrices for you.

 ## Requirements